 The instrument dynamic range of detection is from 10^{-6} to 10^{-12} molar fluorescein.
 Internal compensation for detector sensitivity, photomultiplier tube voltage and sensitivity, as well as excitation intensity, effectively eliminates variations in measured fluorescence values.
 The photometric range is 0-4 ODs with a resolution of 0.001 OD.

-Dual monochromators allow you to select absorbance wavelength between 200 nm and 1000 nm and excitation wavelengths:
+Dual monochromators enable you to select absorbance wavelengths between 200 nm and 1000 nm, excitation wavelengths between 250 nm and 850 nm, and emission wavelength between: